accesslabs-dev/bna-website/content/english/blog/post-1.md

 - OpenAI UI is ridiculous
 - If you don't code, try using some other models or providers for fun
 - If you code, you should definitely be looking for using different models and providers depending on your use case
-- LLMs should be open sourced :(
+- All LLMs should be open sourced :(

 Best,